coderbyheart/nordicwebinar2020/slides.md

 - **sensor readings** (like position, temperature)
 - information about it's **health** (like battery level)

-Because the latest state should be immediately visible:
-buffer data in a _Digital Twin_.
+Because the latest state should be immediately visible: buffer data in a _Digital&nbsp;Twin_.

 :::notes